-- A. In the event developer elects to donate the public art to the City, prior to the issuance of grading and building permits, the developer shall submit to the City Manager an application for acceptance of public art donated to the City for review and recommendation to the Community and Cultural Affairs Commission.
+- A. In the event a developer elects to donate the public art to the City, prior to the issuance of grading and building permits, the developer shall submit to the City Manager Community Development Department an application for acceptance of public art donated to the City for review and recommendation to the Community and Cultural Affairs Commission, which shall review and make a recommendation to the City Council for final action.
 The City encourages the applicant to submit an application prior to the development of the architect's schematic design.
-The Community and Cultural Affairs Commission shall review, consider and make a recommendation to the City Council to approve, conditionally approve or deny the application for donation of public art. - B. Community and Cultural Affairs Commission recommendations shall be forwarded to the City Council, which shall have the sole authority to accept or reject or conditionally accept the donation.
-(Ord.
-518 § 2, 2010; prior code § 159.29.110)
+The Community and Cultural Affairs Commission shall review, consider and make a recommendation to the City Council to approve, conditionally approve or deny the application for donation of public art. - B. Community and Cultural Affairs Commission recommendations shall be forwarded to the City Council, which shall have the sole authority to accept, expressed or conditionally accept the donation.